iNavFlight/inav/docs/Controls.md

 ![Stick Positions](assets/images/StickPositions.png)

+"Load/unload Mission" is a toogle.
+If no mission is loaded to RAM, the EEPROM mission is loaded; if a mission is in RAM, it is cleared.
+Successful loading is indicated by the `ACTION_SUCCESS` beep, otherwise the `ACTION_FAIL` beep is played.

 ## Yaw control

 While arming/disarming with sticks, your yaw stick will be moving to extreme values.
 In order to prevent your craft from trying to yaw during arming/disarming while on the ground, your yaw input will not cause the craft to yaw when the throttle is LOW (i.e. below the `min_check` setting).